 Dynamic update is enabled by including an allow-update or update-policy clause in the zone statement.
+The tkey-gssapi-credential and tkey-domain clauses in the options statement enable the server to negotiate keys that can be matched against those in update-policy or allow-update.

-Updating of secure zones (zones using DNSSEC) follows RFC 3007: RRSIG and NSEC records affected by updates are automatically regenerated by the server using an online zone key.
-Update authorization is based on transaction signatures and an explicit server policy.
+Updating of secure zones (zones using DNSSEC) follows RFC 3007: RRSIG, NSEC and NSEC3 records affected by updates are automatically regenerated by the server using an online zone key.
+Update automatization is based on transaction signatures and an explicit server policy.